dehuszar/postcss-reference/README.md

 ## TODO's for the next release:

- - Referencing rules from disparate media queries using `@references-media` atRules.
-Presently, [PostCSS Reference] will only match rules that share the same `@media` atRules or if the 'all' flag is set and a requesting rule has no media query, then all media queries for the selector will get matched.
-Future functionality will allow for rules at any media query to reference rules at any other explicitly defined media-query.
-This would allow a desktop media query to extend rules that may be declared in a mobile media query or even extend rules that have explicitly no media wrapping them.
-Examples of why you might want to do that are forthcoming
  - Allow for referencing selectors using [LESS's pseudo-class-style syntax for @extend](http://lesscss.org/features/#import-options-reference-example) `selector:references(selectorName) {}` style of referencing.
  - Source-mapping references